hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 What if we wanted to see the whole FASTQ record for each of these reads?
 We would need to modify the default behavior of `grep` and specify some argument/options.
 To look for all available options for the `grep` command, we can type `grep --help` (or `man grep`).

 Looks like the `-B` and `-A` arguments for grep will be useful to return the matched line plus one before (`-B 1`) and two lines after (`-A 2`).
 Since each record is four lines, using these arguments will return the whole record.
-Within the whole record, the second line will the actual sequence that has the pattern we searched for.
+Within the whole record, the second line will be the actual sequence that has the pattern we searched for.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq